How to Record & Transcribe a Lecture

 • Give students the chance to catch up

-If a student was sick or if they've got behind on their learning, a recording of your lecture means they can catch up, fill in any gaps in their notes, and stay on top of their studies.
+If a student is sick or falls behind, a lecture recording allows them to catch up, fill in any gaps in their notes, and stay on top of their studies.

 How to record a lecture